top of page

 1. No fund-raising or team-purchasing may be done without approval from the AD

-6. Athlete is required to turn in his/her uniform within two weeks of the last game.
+4. Athletes are required to turn in his/her uniform within two weeks of the last game.

 EAGLE'S LANDING CHRISTIAN ACADEMY